Looking for those absolutely huge round ornamental onion flowers that appear in springtime? Look no further than Allium giganteum – the Giant Allium!

 Giant Allium (Allium giganteum) flowers typically grow 3′-5′ tall (36″-50″), including the flower head.
 Some varieties of Giant Allium (like Gladiator) tend to have smaller 6″ wide rounded flower heads, while types like Globemaster and Beau Regard have truly-giant 10″ wide flower spheres.
 Giant Allium plants tend to take up a space that’s about 12″-18″ wide in the flower garden.

 Giant Allium plants (Allium giganteum) can be grown in Zones 3-9, depending upon the variety chosen.
 The Beau Regard Giant Allium is considered the most cold-hardy (down to Zone 3), while the most heat-tolerant cultivars are Globemaster, Gladiator, and Summer Drummer® Giant Alliums (up to Zone 9).
 If you don’t know your local growing zone yet, use the USDA Plant Hardiness Map to find your zone.

 There are quite a few excellent varieties of Giant Allium (Allium giganteum) to grow.
-While the common cultivars are available in garden centers in the fall, specialty types are generally ordered in spring and summer from bulb companies such as Brecks or Blooming Bulbs, as they tend to sell out before the fall planting season.
+While the common cultivars are available in garden centers in the fall, specialty types are generally ordered in spring and summer from bulb companies, as they tend to sell out before the fall planting season.

 Giant Allium bulbs are grown through the season and lifted by the plant nursery in the summertime for fall shipping to gardeners around the country.